-Over the internet (TCP/IP), the most widely used application protocol for electronic mail messages transfer is SMTP.
+Over the internet (TCP/IP), the most widely used application protocol for sending electronic mail messages is SMTP.

 Users (mailboxes) are identified in the form: USER@DNS-NAME

-Where DNS-NAME refers to the DNS qualified name of the mail server where this user's mailbox is present.
+Where DNS-NAME refers to the DNS qualified name of the mail server where this user's mailbox is hosted.

-When an MTA processes a message it will verify if DNS-NAME is it's own, in that case deposits the message in the local mailbox for the USER.
+When a MTA examines a message, it will verify if the DNS-NAME is its own, in that case deposits the message in the local mailbox for the USER.

-On the other hand, if DNS-NAME belongs to another server, the MTA will contact it (by resolving DNS-NAME) and then send the mail message to it by using the SMTP protocol.
+On the other hand, if the DNS-NAME belongs to another server, the MTA will contact it (by resolving the DNS-NAME) and then sending the mail message to it through the SMTP protocol.